MICHELLE WEINER, '76

 KEVIN SHELDON, '75

 The global nature of the electronic components business has given Kevin a chance to see the world while seeking out new business opportunities.
-Kevin is a member of Toastmasters International and is President of The Northern Star Alumni Board, an organization associated with former staff and advisors of NIU's Northern Star newspaper.
+Kevin is a member of Toastmasters International and former President of The Northern Star Alumni Board, an organization associated with former staff and advisers of NIU's Northern Star newspaper.

 "My years at Lane helped lay the groundwork for my career and everyday life (I'm not afraid to fix things by myself!).
 Serving on the LTAA board gives me an opportunity to give a little something back to the school that did so much for me."